Wonghopper/Wonghopper.github.io/prose.md

 The datasets are large and only available in a SAS or Access Database form.
 To make this more accessible to `pandas` without extra drivers, we exported the sets to .csv files.
 The original Access databases can be found [here](https://www.cdc.gov/healthyyouth/data/yrbs/data.htm).

-After exporting the relevant ones to .csv, the files can by read into Pandas and easily merged.
-A beefier computer is recommend, on a lower-end computer or a virtualization layer will likely require sampling and quickly discarding of the rest of the data.
+After exporting the relevant ones to .csv, the files can be read into Pandas and easily merged.
+A beefier computer is recommended, on a lower-end computer or a virtualization layer will likely require sampling and quickly discarding of the rest of the data.

 ## Tidying the Data